- Download our Moving to Budapest Guide (PDF)

 The Hungarian Parliament Building

 The Hungarian Parliament Building is perhaps the most famous and striking building in Budapest.
 Located on the Pest side of the river, stunning views of the building can be enjoyed from the opposite bank.
 Expats who book in advance can join one of the frequent tours, where they can see the inner workings of the Hungarian parliament and inspect the crown jewels of the first king of Hungary.

-Expats can take the world's second-oldest underground line to Heroes’ Square where they can view statues of the Seven Chieftains of the Magyars and other important Hungarian leaders.
+Expats can take the world's second-oldest underground line to Heroes’ Square, where they can view statues of the Seven Chieftains of the Magyars and other important Hungarian leaders.
 This is an ideal trip for art lovers, as Heroes' Square is ensconced between the Museum of Fine Art and the Hall of Arts.

 St Stephen’s Basilica

 This impressive basilica is over a century old and is, along with the Hungarian Parliament Building, the tallest building in Budapest.
 Here, visitors can view the revered Holy Right (St Stephen's mummified right hand).
-At certain times of year, the basilica's dome can be accessed, which offers gorgeous panoramic views of the city.
+At certain times of year, the basilica's dome can be accessed, which offers gorgeous panoramic city views.

 Hungarian State Opera House